Peter Burman

-Peter Burman (Peter Ashley Thomas Insull Burman, MBE FSA, born Solihull, 15 September 1944) is a British architectural historian.
+Peter Burman (born Peter Ashley Thomas Insull Burman, MBE FSA, Solihull, 15 September 1944) is a British architectural historian.

 Education

 He studied History of Art at King's College, Cambridge.
 In 1980 he participated in the Mural Paintings Conservation Course at ICCROM (International Centre for the Study of the Preservation and Restoration of Cultural Property) in Rome.

 Career

 From 1968 to 1990 he worked for the Council for the Care of Churches (now the Church Buildings Council) serving as its General Secretary from 1977 onwards.
 From 1990 to 2002 he was Director of the Centre for Conservation Studies, Department of Archaeology, University of York.

 From 2002 to 2007, he was Director of Conservation and Property Services at the National Trust for Scotland.

 From 2007 to 2012 he was Professor of Cultural Heritage Management at the Department of World Heritage Studies, Brandenburg Technical University, Cottbus.
 From 2012 onwards he has continued to be active as an arts and heritage consultant, for clients which have included the Duke of Buccleuch and the Chapter of Lincoln Cathedral.